 Once you add all the relevant information about the target, you should see it listed in the targets section.

-You can add new users to OpenVAS and assign them various roles.
-To add a user or a role, you should go to the Administration section and click on users.
-Select New and add the user information:
+You can add new users to OpenVAS and assign them various roles (Admin, User, Observer).
+To add a user or a role, go to the Administration section and click on Users.
+Select New and add the user information.
+For managing users at the OS level, you can also check our guide on how to list users in Linux.

 Congratulations on making it to this article's end and successfully installing OpenVAS.
 We covered the installation steps of OpenVAS on Kali Linux and how to access it via the browser.
 OpenVAS is a powerful tool that brings the power of cybersecurity research into your hands.
 You can use it to monitor devices in your network and websites on remote servers.